25349023/LearningPython/README.md

 # LearningPython

-These are my data when learning Python
+These are my data when learning Python.